francisdiasbr/francisdiasbr/README.md

 ## Hey, it's Fran!
 Welcome to my GitHub profile 👋

 👐 This is my personal profile.
-My professional profile is not open to the public.
+Here I share projects based on my actual needs and hobbies.

 About me: